Giving back to the community: USAG Rheinland-Pfalz youth and BCSC team up for Angel Tree initiative

-Members of the Baumholder Keystone and Torch clubs joined forces with the Baumholder Community Spouses' Club (BCSC) to wrap gifts for local families in need at the annual Angel Tree event held at the Baumholder Youth Center's teen leadership room, Dec.
+BAUMHOLDER, Germany – The spirit of giving was alive at the annual Angel Tree gift wrapping event, which brought together members of the Baumholder Youth Center’s Keystone and Torch Clubs and the Baumholder Community Spouses' Club (BCSC) to wrap gifts for local families Dec.
 5.

+The gifts will be distributed through the Angel Tree program, a charity initiative that collects gifts for children or families in need, during the holiday season.

+According to Ryan Flynn, Baumholder Youth Programs director, Child and Youth Services (CYS), USAG Rheinland-Pfalz, the Baumholder community has come together to spread holiday cheer through the Angel Tree tradition for years, and he is proud to support this program with the CYS youth.

 |Date Taken: